Fairglow/pie_core/README.md

 - **API Verbosity**: The design requires passing a mutable reference to the `ElemPool` for every operation.
 This is necessary for safety but is more verbose than standard library collections.
 Mitigation: The `PieView` struct is provided to bundle the list and pool together, offering a standard, cleaner API for common use cases.
 - **Not a Drop-in Replacement**: Due to its unique API, `pie_core` cannot be used as a direct replacement for standard library collections without refactoring the calling code.
 - **Memory Growth**: The pool's capacity only ever grows.
 Memory is reused via an internal free list, but the underlying `Vec` does not shrink automatically.
 The user is responsible for shrinking the pool at opportune moments, if necessary.
-Note: Shrinking the pool invalidates some of the existing indices; the operation returns a map translating old indices to new ones.
+- **Handle Invalidation on Shrink**: Calling `shrink_to_fit()` on a pool invalidates all existing `Index<T>` and `FibHandle` values.
+The operation returns a remapping table, and users **must** call `remap()` on all active lists and update any stored handles.
+Failure to do so leads to stale index errors.
-- **Non-RAII Cleanup**: Unlike standard collections, dropping a PieList does not deallocate its contents.
-Users must manually clear lists to return memory to the pool.
+- **Non-RAII Cleanup**: Unlike standard collections, dropping a `PieList` does not deallocate its contents.
+Users must manually call `clear()` or `drain()` to return memory to the pool. **In debug builds, dropping a non-empty list will panic** to help catch memory leaks during development.
+This check is disabled in release builds.

 ## Features